worldline/ios-training/docs/src/swift-part1/README.md

 ## Optionals (aka.
 Null safety)

 In a nutshell, optionals is a compiler feature that allows you to avoid the infamous *Null pointer exception* or *npe*.
-The Swift compiler provides null safety and reports errors and warning when we manipulate nullable (also called optional) values.
+The Swift compiler provides null safety and reports errors and warnings when we manipulate nullable (also called optional) values.
 Here is a list of null safety features provided by swift:

-::: tip
+::: tip The name of null in iOS development
 In Swift, the null value is called `nil`
 :::